How Beanstalk Works

 To encourage consistent security:

-Deep and consistent liquidity in liquidity pools Beans trade in improves stability.
-Liquidity providers to liquidity pools whose LP Tokens are whitelisted can also Deposit their LP Tokens in the Silo to earn Stalk and Seeds.
-LP Token Deposits earn more Seeds than Bean Deposits.
+Deep and consistent liquidity in liquidity pools that Beans trade in improves stability.
+Liquidity providers to liquidity pools whose LP tokens are whitelisted can also Deposit their LP tokens in the Silo to earn Stalk and Seeds.
+At least 1 LP token Deposit type earns at least as many Seeds as Bean Deposits.

-Conversions within the Silo between Bean and LP Deposits serve a major role in peg maintenance.
+Conversions within the Silo between Bean and LP Deposits serve a major role in peg maintenance (see Convert Whitelist).

 The Field is Beanstalk’s decentralized credit facility.
 Anytime the Bean price is too low, Beanstalk uses the Field to attract lenders who can lend their Beans to Beanstalk, which are subsequently burnt in exchange for Pods, Beanstalk’s native debt asset.
 Pods are paid out on a First In, First Out (FIFO) basis when new Beans are minted.